wul4/goldfish_ansible/README.md

 to centralize the file structure to one machine.

 This Ansible directory includes some test scripts to make sure all the nodes are running properly.
-See *running tests* for more information about testing the environment
+See *running tests* for more information about testing the environment.

 ## Components
 This image uses the following Docker images: